 Many applications are denied because of technical errors, missing or incorrect documentation, and the paperwork only gets more complicated if a claim is appealed.
 Conversely, a Social Security benefits lawyer employs a team of people to help make sure the initial application is accurate and complete, and they’ll be a family’s legal advocate in the event of appeal.

-At DeMayo Law, we sympathize with caregivers, and we work hand-in-hand with families to try to ensure the best results for injured or disabled individuals.
+At DeMayo Law Offices, we sympathize with caregivers, and we work hand-in-hand with families to try to ensure the best results for injured or disabled individuals.
 If you or someone you know is entitled to Social Security Disability benefits, we’re here to help.